AFFORDABLE HOMEOWNERSHIP PROGRAM

 Additionally, you will have the ability to participate in:

 Homeowner Education.
 This series of up to 12 course themes is designed to fully prepare you for homeownership.
 Participants that are accepted into the program will attend classes once a month as a cohort.

-Valuable Volunteer Hours.
-All Habitat Homeowners perform at least 250 volunteer hours, which can be completed on a build site, in our office, or at the ReStore.
-These hours help build not just your hard skills in construction and home maintenance, but they build your future community as well.
+Partner Hours.
+All Habitat Homeowners invest at least 200 hours while in the program.
+These hours can be completed on a build site, in our office, or at the ReStore, and they help build not just your hard skills in construction and home maintenance, but they build your future community as well.
 When you help build your neighbor's homes, they return the favor.

 It can take twelve to eighteen months to complete the Affordable Homeownership Program, from application to closing.
 While it may seem like a significant period of time, it is a timeline designed for fitting in the education and volunteer hours, as well as building your home.

 Habitat Chicago builds new, affordable, energy-efficient single-family homes.
 Built with quality materials, they will serve your family for many years to come.
 Learn more about the features here.

 At the end of the Affordable Homeownership Program, when the house is complete and volunteer and education hours are finished, you will then purchase your home with an affordable mortgage.
 Your total monthly mortgage payment, homeowner insurance and property taxes combined will not exceed 30% of your household gross monthly income.

 To be eligible for homeownership with Habitat Chicago, you must meet three criteria:

 ONE: You have a need for affordable housing because your current housing is:

 Too much of your household income (over 30%) goes toward rent.

 TWO: You are willing to partner in our program by: